Standards Based Grading FAQ

 Is Willowbrook Middle School moving towards standards-based grading?

-The 2017-18 school yr. will be a transition year.
-The ELA and SS departments will be piloting into the standards-based grading this year.
+The 2017-2018 school year will be a transition year.
+Reading, Writing, and Social Studies classes will be piloting standards-based grading this year (2017-2018).
 All additional departments will be using this year to finalize the necessary changes.
-For the 2018-19 school yr., all of Willowbrook Middle School will be fully vested into Standards-Based Grading.
+For the 2018-2019 school year, all of Willowbrook Middle School will be fully vested into Standards-Based Grading.